A $5k$-vertex Kernel for $P_2$-packing: Main rules

-We construct an auxiliary bipartite graph $B_4$ as follows: \begin{itemize} \item for each net-unit and each twig, add a node into $L$; \item for each vertex not in any net-unit or twig, add a node into $R$; \item for two nodes $x\in L$ and $y \in R$, add an edge $xy$ if the vertex represented by $y$ is adjacent to the net-unit or twig represented by $x$ in $G$. \end{itemize} Here we regard a net-unit as a unit with a removable twig.
-Note that by Lemma~\ref{lem:peripheral}, there is no isolated node in $L$, and each node in $N(L)$ represents a core vertex.
+We construct an auxiliary bipartite graph $B_4$: \begin{itemize} \item for each net-unit and each twig of a despotic unit, add a node into $L$; \item for each vertex not in any net-unit or twig, add a node into $R$; and \item for two nodes $x\in L$ and $y \in R$, add an edge $xy$ if the vertex represented by $y$ is adjacent to the net-unit or twig represented by $x$ in $G$. \end{itemize} Informally speaking, we are here viewing a net-unit as ``a unit with a removable twig.''
+Note that there is no isolated node in $L$ (as otherwise Reduction Rule~\ref{rul:component} should be applicable), and each node in $N(L)$ represents a core vertex.